 The parent or guardian of a student of minority age may sign a waiver requesting that their student not receive emergency treatment under this protocol.
 Information about the waiver shall be provided to parents in the student handbook.

 Legal Reference: NDE Rule 59.006

 Cross Reference: Policies on Administration of Medication to Students

+Date of Adoption: March 13, 2017

 WAIVER OF EMERGENCY RESPONSE TO LIFE THREATENING ASTHMA OR SYSTEMIC ALLERGIC REACTIONS PROTOCOL